 Gary Thomasson starts the game by walloping the first pitch in the Dodgers' opener for a home run off Don Sutton, who had apparently thrown a gopher ball.
-Unbeknownst to Giants' leadoff hitter, the ball was to be taken for a pitch and handed to the home plate umpire to be sent to Cooperstown.
+Unbeknownst to the Giants' leadoff hitter, the ball was to be taken for a pitch and handed to the home plate umpire to be sent to Cooperstown.

 Frank Sinatra keeps his promise to Tommy Lasorda by singing the Star-Spangled Banner on Opening Day at Dodger Stadium.
 'Old Blue Eyes' had told the team's new skipper he would perform the National Anthem if his friend ever became the L.A. manager.

-Ken Forsch, who almost didn't make the start due to swelling in his right arm caused by an insect bite, holds the Braves hitless throwing the earliest no-hitter in baseball history.
-The Astros hurler's no-no makes the Forsch brothers the first siblings to both accomplish the feat with Bob, as a member of the Cardinals, throwing a no-hitter against the Phillies last season.
+Ken Forsch, who almost didn't make the start due to swelling in his right arm caused by an insect bite, holds the Braves hitless, throwing the earliest no-hitter in baseball history.
+The Astros hurler's no-no makes the Forsch brothers the first siblings to both accomplish the feat, with Bob, as a member of the Cardinals, throwing a no-hitter against the Phillies last season.

 On NBC's nationally televised Game of the Week, Detroit right-hander Jack Morris throws a no-hitter, blanking the White Sox at Comiskey Park, 4-0.
-The 29-year old becomes the first Tiger hurler to accomplish the feat since Jim Bunning held Boston hitless at Fenway Park in 1958.
+The 29 year-old becomes the first Tiger hurler to accomplish the feat since Jim Bunning held Boston hitless at Fenway Park in 1958.

-Dwight Gooden gives up three hits and one run in five innings in major league debut, earning the victory when the Mets beat Houston, 5-3.
-The 19 year-old rookie right-hander, anxious to get the Astrodome before his start, arrives so early before his start that he had to jump a fence to gain entry into the closed ballpark.
+Dwight Gooden gives up three hits and one run in five innings in his major league debut, earning the victory when the Mets beat Houston, 5-3.
+The 19 year-old rookie right-hander, anxious to get to the Astrodome before his start, arrives so early before his start that he had to jump a fence to gain entry into the closed ballpark.